ElTaistos/Pong/README.md

 # Pong

- a remake of the pong game in processing, key : Up and Down, 8 and 2.
+A remake of the pong game in processing, key : Up and Down, 8 and 2.
+This Project is use For the neurpong project, but this version is un touch.